 So in summary, the longevity of any laser engraving will hugely be determined by the materials used, the technique used as well as the kind of exposure the item gets on the day-to-day usage.
 Also, avoiding the common mistakes highlighted above can help improve the quality and longevity of the laser engravings.

 For best results, always match the best materials with the best laser engraving machines.
-For more on this, check out our guide on the best inexpensive laser engravers for a home-based business.
+For more on this, check out our guide on the best laser engravers for small business.